dgop92/speech2diet/README.md

 _Note: I'm still working on the project and improving the documentation for all the services._

+_Note 2: Remember to check other folders in the repository for specific information about each service._

 ## Motivation

 It all started because I wanted an application to record my food intake with ease.
 Manually entering the information is tedious and time-consuming.
 Barcode scanning methods don't work well in my country.
 I decided to create this application with two novel techniques to improve the limitations of current solutions.